-Readers are cautioned that the ideas or conclusions set forth in this paper, including any proposed statutory language and any comments or recommendations, have not been adopted by the Uniform Law Conference of Canada.
-They do not necessarily reflect the views of the Conference or its Delegates.
+Readers are cautioned that the ideas or conclusions set forth in this paper, including any proposed statutory language and any comments or recommendations, may not have not been adopted by the Uniform Law Conference of Canada.
+They may not necessarily reflect the views of the Conference and its Delegates.
+Please consult the Resolutions on this topic as adopted by the Conference at the Annual meeting.